michal-wrzosek/p2p-chat/README.md

 ## Developing your library:

 To start developing your library, run `npm run dev`.
-It will build your library and run example create-react-app where you can test your components.
+It will build your library and run example create-react-app where you can test your library.
 Each time you make changes to your library or example app, app will be reloaded to reflect your changes.

 ## Typescript